PGA Tour (video game series): Course scanning

-During the game Tiger Woods PGA Tour 10 to scan and faithfully reproduce the golf courses, the EA team spent seven to ten days on each of the game's 16 courses and used a 3D laser scanner made by a professional photography company called Leica.
-It took the equipment to each hole and placed it and did a 360-degree scan of the entire course to map the terrain of each hole, from the grass cut to the location of the trees.
-As they scanned the courses and took hundreds and hundreds of photos, they realized that no course is perfect.
-Even on some greens, they noticed small irregularities that they really wanted to replicate in the game.
-Even after we scanned them, we went back to the course and talked to the people who worked there, and they helped us with the smallest details, like changing the height of some of the trees in the game.
-This allowed for a two-millimeter level of detail, and the benefit is that when they transfer this data into the game, "you play the hole and the course exactly as you would in real life.
+During development of Tiger Woods PGA Tour 10, in order to scan and faithfully reproduce the golf courses, the developers spent seven to ten days on each of the game's 16 courses and used a 3D laser scanner made by Leica.
+The developers took the equipment to each hole and placed it and did a 360-degree scan of the entire course to map the terrain of each hole with a high level of accuracy that allows the player to "play the hole and the course exactly as [they] would in real life."

-During the game Tiger Woods PGA Tour 12 EA Sports used a new state-of-the-art laser scanning technology that took 10 days at Augusta National Golf Club to laser scan every hole in the game.
-Every tree, every azalea and every undulation on every green was recreated in minute detail.
-And it took the equivalent of 10 people working day and night for an entire year just for Augusta National.
-Players got the most authentic digital representation of the tournament and Par 3 courses.
+The development of Tiger Woods PGA Tour 12 saw the usage of a new state-of-the-art laser scanning technology that took 10 days at Augusta National Golf Club to laser scan every hole in the game, allowing for significantly higher detail than in the previous titles.